-We added this lace to the table edge to make it a little fancier.
+We added lace to the edge to fancy it up.

 In my opinion, the table could be better.
-There’s a wave in the center where the table sides are stitched together.
-Amanda mentioned that attaching the table and inner front walls was a bit difficult.
-But still, why settle for a wonky table?
-I’m petitioning her to fix it!
+There’s a wave in the center where the sides are stitched together.
+Amanda said attaching the table to the inner front walls was tricky.
+Still, why settle for a wonky table.
+This needs to be fixed!

-We actually made two of these little benches, one for me and one for Anastasia.
-They are worked using the same yarn colors as our walls.
-Mine is yellow, blue and green and Anastasia’s is….
+We made two of these little benches–one for me and one for Anastasia.
+They are worked using the same color yarn as our walls.
+Mine is yellow, blue, and green.
+Anastasia’s is…

-Just like the table, the carpet folds down when the trunk is opened.
+We also have a lovely carpet that folds down when the trunk is open.

-The case on the left is the Plastic Canvas Fashion Doll Dressing Room and the case on the left is the Fashion Doll Travel Trunk.
+The case on the left is the Dressing Room and the case on the left is the Travel Trunk.

 I hope you enjoyed this glimpse at these one-of-a-kind plastic canvas cases for Barbie dolls (as well as Anastasia and Drisella’s little tour of their travel trunk)!